unix1/splunkclient/README.md

 Current Status
 --------------

 This is currently a development PoC.
-You can log in to any number of configured Splunk instances, issue "oneshot" searches and get back a XML responses.
+You can log in to any number of configured Splunk instances, issue "oneshot" searches and get back XML responses.

 Installation
 ------------